-Frequently Asked Questions (FAQs) – Real Estate Law in NJ
+Frequently Asked Questions – Real Estate Law In New Jersey

-Nitti & Nitti Attorneys at Law provides legal services to clients involved in real estate disputes in Essex County, Morris County, Union County, or anywhere else in New Jersey.
-Read this page to get answers to Frequently Asked Questions about NJ real estate law.
+Nitti & Nitti, P.C. provides legal services to clients involved in real estate disputes in Essex County, Morris County, Union County or anywhere else in New Jersey.
+Read this page to get answers to Frequently Asked Questions about New Jersey real estate law.

-You can check out the Nitti & Nitti real estate law FAQ section below to get answers to specific questions.
-You can also contact our firm directly by calling (973) 226-4141 or by filling out the online contact form.
+You can check out the Nitti & Nitti, P.C. real estate law FAQ section below to get answers to specific questions.
+You can also contact our firm directly by calling 973-852-3041.

-How long does the process take to buy a home in NJ?
+How long does the process take to buy a home in New Jersey?

 Do I really need a survey of the property?

 While not technically required unless the lender requests it, it may still be a good idea to get a survey.
 This allows you to have a clear understanding of your property lines should any future disputes or issues arise.